d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-theory.md

 * p-value

-To review these concepts, see Chapter 5 in your textbook, focusing on Sections 5.1 through 5.3.
+To review these concepts, see Chapters 11 & 14 in your textbook.

 Activities 6A, 6B, and the Week 6 Lab covered simulation-based methods for hypothesis tests involving a single categorical variable.
 This activity covers theory-based methods for testing a single categorical variable.